What People With Disabilities Want the Public and the Media to Know

 - "I can’t move or speak but I am happy"

-Another assumption is that disabled people are limited by their condition and that any accomplishment they have is extraordinary enough to be newsworthy.
+Another assumption is that their condition limits them and that any accomplishment they have is extraordinary enough to be newsworthy.
 People with disabilities may have to do some things differently, but are not necessarily limited because of their condition.

 Disabled people are not poor and deprived